Engagement Model

 How This Works with Existing Architecture

-This capability sits alongside, not in place of:
+This discipline sits alongside, not in place of:

 - semantic and data architecture